AceelAlArifi/relational-databases-sql-lesson/sql_basics.md

 * **Database Management System** - The software that lets a user interact (query) the data in a database.
 Examples are PostgreSQL, MySQL, MongoDB, etc.
 * **Database CLI** - A tool offered by most DBMSs that allows us to query the database from the command line.
 For PostgreSQL, we'll use `psql`.

-For Mongo, we used `mongo`.
+> Postgres.app is a database engine that you'll install on your machine.
+It has it's own server that will run on `5492`.
+Diagram how Node/Express communicates with Postgres.

 ## Exploring Postgres (15 minutes / 1:05)